akarcode/AdobeMetadata/README.md

 ## **Additional Notes**
 - Adobe Premiere (*.prproj) does not have XMP data stored. 'prproj' files are *.zip files.
 - After Effects (*.aep) has XMP info stored in the Binary.
 ExifTool fails to grab it for some reason.
-Trimmin it out of the Binary does not always work.
+Trimming it out of the Binary does not always work.
 - Adobe InDesign (*.idml) is also a *.zip file.
 The XMP data is directly opened from within the file.
 - XMP/XML files can be read directly and then parsed.
 If **-OutputXMP** is used it will be ignored to avoid overwriting the input.

 ## **Dependencies**
-You'll need ExifTool by Phil Harvey to read out the XMP Metadata.
+You'll need ExifTool by Phil Harvey to read out the raw XMP Metadata.

 ## Changelog